What is Luxury in Interior Design?

 Read also: Walls and Ceiling Cost Guide in Singapore

-A luxury home doesn’t have to be a gigantic condominium or a huge bungalow – elegant and smart design choices can help to elevate your house from a normal home to a luxury one.
+A luxury home doesn’t have to be a gigantic condominium such as K Suites or a huge bungalow – elegant and smart design choices can help to elevate your house from a normal home to a luxury one.
+You can find a reliable interior designer in Singapore to help you out with this endeavour.

 Of course, what can be defined as luxury differs for everyone.
 We hope that glancing through the listed galleries can bring you some inspiration.
 For those who are interested in simpler forms of interior design, do check out our articles on MUJI interior design and Minimalist interior design.